karmaniverous/entity-manager/.stan/system/stan.todo.md

 - Lint/TS: replaced `{}` conditionals with key-remapping to `never` in PresentIndexTokenSet, ensuring `keyof` stays string-only and avoids overlaps.

 - Docs/API: exported PresentIndexTokenSet and FallbackIndexTokenSet from PageKey.

+- Docs/API: exported BaseKeyTokens from PageKey to include shared base-token definition in TypeDoc and remove remaining warning.